Let there be light 💡

 Efficiency of turning off the lights vs leaving the light open

-Go ahead and tell me in the comments what do you think of back-of-the-envelope calculations ✉️
+Let me know in the comments what you think of back-of-the-envelope calculations! ✉️

 1. Also, note that this value of 1.42 calories is heat calories and not the regular kCal, courtesy of your favorite ice cream 🍦